easttennesseecc-star/Q-Top-Dog-IDE/GITHUB_COPILOT_API_KEY_EXPLAINED.md

 - Uses GitHub OAuth login through your browser
 - Microsoft & GitHub handle authentication
 - You **cannot** use this programmatically from your own app
-- Q-IDE cannot access or control this
+- Top Dog cannot access or control this

 ### 2. **GitHub Copilot API** ✅ This Is What We Need
-- This is the programmatic API for applications like Q-IDE
+- This is the programmatic API for applications like Top Dog
-- Allows Q-IDE to make code completion requests
+- Allows Top Dog to make code completion requests
 - Requires explicit API key for security
 - This is how other apps integrate Copilot